Sumaya-Ali/UnitTestsExamples/README.md

 # UnitTestsExamples
 UnitTests/Fluent Assertions/ Mocking using FakeItEasy/ InMemory/ DBContext (code first) for Console Application
-There are three types of testing: (Unit tests (do not hit the DB)/ Integration tests (hit the DB)/ end-t-end test ( ex: selenium)
+There are three types of testing:
+Unit tests (do not hit the DB)
+Integration tests (like unit test bit hit the HTTP URL (see HerrenHaus API Repository Project) https://github.com/Sumaya-Ali/HerrenHaus
+end-t-end test ( ex: selenium/ hit the DB)
 There are three types of unit tests (same concept, different syntax): MsTest/ NUnit/ XUnit
 In this project, I have used XUnit
 All UnitTests are public void functions and contain the following sections: